B.O.B.: Turns out, you don't need one.

 - Hard to say what category Eddie from The Rocky Horror Picture Show falls under as we are only given hints of his behavior prior to having half his brain removed.
 (We know he had a criminal record and thought "head" was spelled "hed".)
 He still knew how to operate a motorcycle, but tended to drive it indoors with reckless abandon.
 (He was a bit of a rebel to start with.)
 He only says the word "NOOOOOOO!" when Frank comes after him with a pick ax, which is one word more than Rocky says.
 (Not counting their songs.)
 So, he theoretically could talk and knew crazy guy with ax=bad.
 Not bad for someone with half a brain.

-- In the third Pirates of the Caribbean film, one of Jack's hallucinations of himself briefly has this happen to him.
+- In Pirates of the Caribbean: At World's End, one of Jack's hallucinations of himself briefly has this happen to him.

 - In a Just Say Julie sketch a Dumb Blonde supermodel is given a tricky question and her (tiny) brain explodes out of her head with the effort of thinking... leaving her seemingly none the worse for wear and not even bothering to cancel a date at end of the show to get medical attention.